 Koreatown's multi-family building stock means most HVAC work occurs in occupied buildings with limited access windows, noise considerations, and shared infrastructure.
 We coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.

-The neighborhood's urban heat island effectβthe result of dense building coverage, limited green space, and high vehicle trafficβmeans the neighborhood experiences temperatures 3 to 5 degrees higher than nearby less-dense neighborhoods.
-HVAC systems in Koreatown buildings need to be sized for urban heat island conditions, not rural or suburban design temperatures.
+The urban heat island effect—the result of dense building coverage, limited green space, and high vehicle traffic—means the neighborhood experiences temperatures 3 to 5 degrees higher than nearby less-dense neighborhoods.
+HVAC systems in Koreatown buildings need to be sized for these conditions, and air quality is a consistent concern given proximity to the 10 Freeway and heavy street-level traffic.

 Understanding Your Duct System

 Duct sealing is one of the highest-ROI home energy improvements available to Los Angeles homeowners.
 When conditioned air leaks into attic or wall cavities before reaching the living space, you're paying to condition space you don't occupy.
-Studies of California homes consistently show 20β30% duct leakage in older homesβand every percentage point of leakage reduction shows up directly in your utility bill.
+Studies of California homes consistently show 20–30% duct leakage in older homes.

-We don't guess.
-We perform a duct blaster test to quantify existing leakage as a percentage of system airflow.
-This gives us a baseline to show you exactly how much air is escaping before we start any work.
+We start with a duct blaster test to quantify existing leakage as a percentage of system airflow.
+This gives us a baseline so you know exactly what we are fixing.
+Once we determine the best approach—manual sealing, Aeroseal, or a combination—we perform the work.

-If your system is worth repairing, we will tell you.
+If the system is worth repairing, we will tell you.
 If the pattern points to replacement, we will explain why.
-Duct sealing is often a great way to extend the life of an existing system, but if the ductwork is severely damaged or the HVAC unit itself is failing, we provide an honest assessment of whether sealing will provide the comfort you need.
+Duct sealing is often a great way to extend the life of an existing system, but if your ducts are physically collapsing or heavily contaminated, replacement might be the more practical long-term choice.

-Duct sealing costs in Los Angeles vary based on the method used.
-Manual mastic sealing of accessible duct sections typically ranges from $400 to $1,200.
-Aeroseal internal sealing for a typical single-story home ranges from $1,500 to $3,000.
-Both methods include before and after testing.
+Duct sealing costs vary based on the method and the size of your home.
+Manual mastic sealing typically ranges from $400–$1,200, while Aeroseal internal sealing ranges from $1,500–$3,000.
+Both include the necessary before and after testing.

-Sealing 20β30% duct leakage typically reduces HVAC energy use by 15β25%.
-At LA electricity rates, the payback is often under 2 years.
-We provide written estimates so you know exactly what to expect before we begin.
+The value comes from immediate energy savings.
+Sealing 20–30% duct leakage typically reduces HVAC energy use by 15–25%.
+At current LA electricity rates, the payback period is often under two years.
+We provide a written estimate after the pre-sealing diagnostic so you know exactly what to expect.

 Common Duct Sealing Mistakes

-One of the biggest mistakes we see is the use of standard silver cloth 'duct tape' on HVAC systems.
+The biggest mistake we see is the use of standard silver 'duct tape' on HVAC systems.
 It dries out and fails within a few years.
-We use professional-grade mastic that remains pliable and adheres permanently to duct joints and plenums.
+We use mastic, which remains pliable and adheres permanently.
+Another mistake is skipping the duct blaster test; without it, you have no way of knowing if the sealing actually worked or if you are still losing air.

 Health and Safety